John Legend: Career beginnings

-After graduating from college, Legend worked as a management consultant at the Boston Consulting Group (BCG) and began producing, writing, and recording his own music.
+After graduating from the University of Pennsylvania, Stephens worked as a management consultant at the Boston Consulting Group (BCG) and began producing, writing, and recording his own music.
 He released two albums independently: his self-titled demo (2000) and Live at Jimmy's Uptown (2001), which he sold at his shows.
-He subsequently began working on his demo and began sending his work to various record labels.
+He subsequently began working on a demo tape and began sending his work to various record labels.

-In 2001, Devo Springsteen introduced Legend to Kanye West, then an up-and-coming hip-hop artist; Legend was hired to sing during the hooks of West's music.
-After signing to West's label, he chose his stage name from an idea that was given to him by poet J. Ivy, due to what he perceived as an "old-school sound".
-J. Ivy stated, "I heard your music and it reminds me of that music from the old school.
+In 2001, Devo Springsteen introduced Legend to Kanye West, a then up-and-coming hip-hop artist; Stephens was hired to co-write or perform hooks on several of West's songs.
+After signing to West's GOOD Music, Stephens chose his stage name from an idea that was given to him by poet J. Ivy, due to what he perceived as an "old-school sound".
+Ivy told Stephens: "I heard your music and it reminds me of that music from the old school.
 You sound like one of the legends.
 As a matter of fact, that's what I'm going to call you from now on!
 I'm going to call you John Legend."
-After J. Ivy continued to call him by the new moniker "John Legend", others quickly caught on, including Kanye West.
-Despite Stephens' reluctance to adopt a stage name, he eventually announced his new artist name as John Legend.
+After Ivy continued to call him by the new moniker "John Legend", others quickly caught on, including West.
+Despite Stephens' reluctance to adopt a stage name, he ultimately announced his new artist name as John Legend.

-2004–2007: Breakthrough success
+2004–2007: Debut album and Grammy Award

-Legend released his debut album, Get Lifted, on GOOD Music in December 2004.
-It featured production by Kanye West, Dave Tozer, and will.i.am, and debuted at number 7 on the US Billboard 200, selling 116,000 copies in its first week.
-It went on to sell 540,300 copies in the United States and was certified gold by the RIAA.
+Legend released his debut studio album, Get Lifted, through GOOD Music, in a joint venture with Sony BMG's Columbia Records in December 2004.
+It featured production from Kanye West, Dave Tozer, and will.i.am, and debuted at number seven on the US Billboard 200, selling 116,000 copies in its first week.
+It went on to sell 540,300 copies in the United States and was certified gold by the Recording Industry Association of America (RIAA).
 An international success, Get Lifted also reached number one on the Norwegian Albums Chart and peaked within the top ten in the Netherlands and Sweden, resulting in worldwide sales of 850,000 copies.
 Critically acclaimed, it won the 2006 Grammy Award for Best R&B Album, and earned Legend another two nominal awards for Best New Artist and Best Male R&B Vocal Performance.
 Altogether, the album produced four singles, including debut single "Used to Love U", which entered the top 30 of the New Zealand and UK Singles Chart, and Grammy Award-winning "Ordinary People" which peaked at 24 on the Billboard Hot 100.
 Legend also co-wrote Janet Jackson's "I Want You", which was certified platinum and received a nomination for Best Female R&B Vocal Performance at the 47th Annual Grammy Awards.